polterguy/micro/README.md

 The menu will expand its items upon "hover", but for each item with a sub-menu, it can also explicitly be clicked, which will add an "expanded"
 CSS class to the "ul" element, forcing it to open, also for clients that doesn't handle the hover effect - Such as some tablets and smartphones.
 This implies that it is very friendly for clients running touch-screens and similar constructs.

+To create a separator, add a **[.separator]** menu item, with no value, and no children.
+This will render as an "hr" HTML element, and allow you to separate your individual menu items.

 #### Responsive rendering